AlexandrosPanag/My_Python_Projects/Exercises/README.md

 ---

 This exercise is using a dictionary (song written Words As Weapons by Korn) , that can count the length of each character, length of the words and then do an alphabetical sorting to output them

+EX04 - Interest Calculation
+---

+Write a program that will calculate for a year salary how many years it will take if your income receives an interest (ie it will take you 333334  years , if you have a deposit of 100$ and the interest is 3%